gabledata/recap/README.md

 * Security
 * Compliance
 * Governance
+* Cost

 ## Principles

-Recap is built with some deliberate design choices.
+Recap was designed to be small and flexible.

-* **Lightweight**: Recap starts with a single command and requires no other infrastructure (not even Docker).
+* **Lightweight**: Recap starts with a single command and doesn't require other infrastructure (not even Docker).
 * **CLI-first**: Recap doesn't even have a GUI!
-* **RESTful**: Recap comes with a little REST API to ease integration with outside tools.
+* **RESTful**: Recap comes with a REST API to ease integration with outside tools.
-* **Automated**: Recap does not support manual curation.
-All crawling is automated.
+* **Automated**: Recap is not meant for manual taxonomy curation.
 * **Modular**: Recap's storage and crawling layers are fully pluggable.
 * **Programmable**: Recap is a Python library, so you can invoke it directly from your code.